 - Reducing Gun Violence

 - Body-Worn Cameras, Storage, and Policies

-- Recidivism Reduction, Pretrial Reform, and Justice System
+- National Incident-Based Reporting System (NIBRS)

-Realignment
+- Justice System Reform and Reentry

-- Indigent Defense
+- Public Defense

-- Improving Mental Health Services
+- Improving Mental Health Services - DOJ Universal Accreditation with Forensic Service Providers

 Once the strategic plan has been completed, the plan will be reviewed by the members of the GCOC and the Attorney General.
 A meeting will be held with the GCOC to discuss and approve the plan.